Updated on November 26, 2025

 This is why you’re seeing headlines about negative feed-in tariffs and the “sun tax” for solar households.

-If you’re interested in learning a bit more about negative feed-in tariffs, you might want to check out the following article titled, Everything You Need to Know About Ausgrid’s Two-Way Solar Tax.
+If you’re interested in solar batteries, you might want to check out the following article titled, Are Solar Batteries Worth It in NSW?
+PSC’s Ultimate Guide for 2025.

 What Amber Is and How It’s Different from Energy Retailers in Australia